 The most significant reasons for failure of surface waters to achieve good ecological and/or good chemical status under the WFD are: hydro-morphological changes, such as building in riparian areas, canalisation and erection of barriers; diffuse water pollution from agricultural activities; discharge of urban wastewater.
 High inflow of nutrients or chemicals leads to eutrophication, oxygen depletion and accelerated loss of biodiversity, and could result in the loss of viable bathing water and good-quality raw water sources for the drinking water supply.
 Therefore, the UWWTD has an important link to public health.
 Furthermore, management under the UWWTD has a strong link with the WFD, for example by upgrading or constructing wastewater treatment plants to reach good ecological or chemical status.
 Therefore measures of the UWWTD are listed as ‘basic measures’ tackling the source of surface water pollution under the WFD, which clearly uses its measures to address the point source of pollution.

 Bathing waters are one of the protected areas under the WFD, which means that Member States must achieve compliance with the standards and objectives for each protected area by 2015 (unless otherwise specified in the legislation).
 The BWD also complements the Marine Strategy Framework Directive (MSFD), in contributing to reaching good environmental status by 2020.
 All directives have clear links given that they consider monitoring stations, status assessment and causes of non-compliance.
 Measures under the WFD could also be adapted to improve bathing water quality in general and to reduce eutrophication on a larger scale.
-An example for the implementation of measures to protect and increase bathing water quality is given in .
+An example for the implementation of measures to protect and increase bathing water quality is given in Box 1-2.

 Drinking water is also a protected area under the WFD.
 Measures under the WFD related to drinking water mainly focus on reducing nutrient and pesticide pollution from agricultural activities in protected areas.
 These measures could also be implemented from the point of view of the DWD (catchment-related remedial actions).
-An example of an integrated management to ensure high drinking water quality is given in .
+An example of an integrated management to ensure high drinking water quality is given in Box 1-1.

 Box 1-1 Integrated management: the example from Lake Constance